uwcirg/tb-foundation/README.md

 When working in vscode remote container mode I added an alias for easier testing ```rspec_test```

+To run the tests interactively you can run a one off container with the proper environment docker-compose run --rm -e "RAILS_ENV=test" web bash

+and then run the rspec commands

 ## Helpful Commands

 Launch Rails Console